 Strategic acquisitions in the 1990s helped Franklin diversify its investment management capabilities beyond fixed income and also expand its global footprint throughout Europe and Asia.
 In 1992, after striking a deal with famed global investor Sir John Templeton for the acquisition of Templeton, Galbraith & Hansberger Ltd., Charlie was named Fund Leader of the Year for spearheading what was then the largest merger of an independent mutual fund company in history.
 Templeton gave the company a strong portfolio of international equity funds as well as the expertise of emerging markets guru Dr. Mark Mobius, who currently leads a team of emerging markets analysts and manages emerging markets portfolios.
 Dr. Mobius has spent more than 40 years working in emerging markets all over the world.
 Then in 1996, in an effort to broaden its line of domestic equity products, Franklin Templeton bought Heine Securities Corporation, investment adviser to Mutual Series Fund, Inc., from Wall Street icon Michael Price.

-Several more key acquisitions solidified the company's position as a premier global investment management organisation: Bissett in 2000, Fiduciary Trust in 2001 and Darby in 2003.
-In 2005, Gregory E. Johnson (Greg), Charlie's son, became chief executive officer, assuming overall responsibility for leading Franklin Templeton Investments.
-Greg had grown up in the business and worked his way through the organisation beginning on the trading desk at age 24 in 1985.
+Several more key acquisitions solidified the company’s position as a premier global investment management organization: Bissett in 2000, Fiduciary Trust in 2001 and Darby in 2003.
+In 2005, Gregory E. Johnson (Greg), Charlie’s son, became chief executive officer, assuming overall responsibility for leading Franklin Templeton Investments.
+Greg had grown up in the business and worked his way through the organization beginning on the trading desk at age 24 in 1985.
 Charlie retained his role as chairman and continued to provide guidance to Greg and his leadership team.